AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 ****

 I blinked my eyes as the sequence continued over and over again.
 The white room with the wooden floor and colorful blocks.
 We played, became friends and yet I never remembered who he was.
 I was a blank slate, night after frustrating night.
-Alex had to hate me for it and all because Garrett fucking Spence
+Alex had to hate me for it and all because Garrett fucking Spencer tried to hurt Alex.
+In that moment I didn't regret the plea answered.
+It was for Alex.
+And I'd do anything for him - anything at all.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTgzMTA5Mjc5LC02ODY1NDE4OV19
+eyJoaXN0b3J5IjpbNTU3NTk3ODgsLTY4NjU0MTg5XX0=
 -->